Oliver North, key figure in Iran-Contra scandal, to become NRA president

 North, 74, was a key figure in the national controversy over the sale of arms to Iran and the funneling of proceeds to the rebel Contras in Nicaragua.
 The ensuing political drama dominated headlines during President Ronald Reagan's second term.

 The square-jawed lieutenant colonel was a ubiquitous face on American television during the much-hyped Iran-Contra hearings.
-North, in his uniform and medals, testified in 1987 that he had "never carried out a single act, not one," without federal authorization.
+North, a former military aide to the National Security Council, testified in 1987 that he had "never carried out a single act, not one," without federal authorization.

+North was convicted on three charges in 1989, including obstructing Congress during its investigation, but those convictions were overturned in 1991.
+He later unsuccessfully ran for the U.S. Senate as the Republican candidate in Virginia and wrote several books.

 He will take over from Pete Brownell, who the NRA said had decided not to seek a second term.
 North, who will retire as a Fox News commentator effectively immediately, said he was "eager to hit the ground running as the new NRA president."